 With a personal vision, you will be able to work within something we call the balance cycle rather than in a stress cycle.
 In the balance cycle, you will be more satisfied, more productive, and experience more meaning and enjoyment.
 In comparison, without a personal vision, you could end up in the stress cycle where you experience more burnout and often feel as though your efforts are wasted and lack meaning.

 Now that you see the importance of having a personal vision statement and living in a Balance Cycle, how do you get there?
 Well, to start off, you need to write a paragraph or two outlining your values, your natural abilities, and your goals, among other things.
 Then, you reference it regularly and take steps toward fulfilling that vision.
-Again, this is something we do in our Talent Development Workshops, but you can also do this same exercise with a coach or therapist.
+Again, this is something we do in our Personal Vision Workshops, but you can also do this same exercise with a coach or therapist.

 To help you see how a personal vision could work, let’s look at some sample personal vision statements to inspire your own.